deekayen/ansible-role-splunk-enterprise/README.md

 # splunk-enterprise
-This repository contains set of playbooks which could be used to deploy Splunk Enterprise on Windows Server via WinRM.
+This repository contains set of playbooks which could be used to deploy Distributed Splunk Enterprise environment on Windows Server via WinRM.
 I used this playbooks to deploy Splunk in my company.

 ## Table of content